 - This sequence is used when it is required that pump 1 always be lead, and when it must be turned off when another pump(s) comes on.
 When a pump from the second group is required, pump 1 is first turned off, then after the Lag Pump Delay, the other pump is turned on. - For Triplex applications Parameter P.17 must be used to select either First On Last Off or First On First Off. - 3.
 Discrete Inputs programmed as Pump 1-3 Disable inputs may be used to disable pumps. - 4.
 For Triplex applications Discrete Inputs programmed as Sequence Inputs 2-3 may be used to set the lead pump. - 5.
 For Triplex applications Parameter P.39 may be used to set the lead pump among pumps 2 and 3. - If pump 1 is disabled, another pump will Not be called in its place.
-The 1ST Pump On/Off Level parameters are dedicated to pump 1 and will not call another pump. - 7.
-A Discrete Input programmed for External Alternation (Function 5) may be used to force alternation.
+The 1ST Pump On/Off Level parameters are dedicated to pump 1 and will not call another pump. - A Discrete Input programmed for External Alternation (Function 5) may be used to force alternation.
 When this feature is used, Automatic Alternation would normally be disabled by setting Parameter P.18 to Disabled. - 8.
-If connected to a SCADA system, alternation may be initiated by momentarily setting Coil 136, or by forcing the lag pump by writing to Register 40022 (Same as Parameter P.39).
+If connected to a SCADA system, alternation may be initiated by momentarily setting Coil 136, or by forcing the lag pump by writing to Register 40022 (Same as Parameter P.39). - 9.
+Parameter P.51 may be used to select and setup Time Based Alternation.